Pussycat Dolls Present: The Search for the Next Doll: Episode 1: The Auditions

 The 18 semi-finalist are given songs as follow:

 Rehearsal does not go smoothly, as Anjelia gets sick, and Sisely struggles with her group because she doesn't want to rehearse too late to preserve her energy.
-Sandra as well as the Hot Stuff group struggle with their vocals while Chelsea and Shauntae struggle with their dancing.
+Sandra and the members of the "Hot Stuff" group struggle with their vocals while Chelsea and Shauntae struggle with their dancing.

 The girls are then taken to a Pussycat Dolls concert and meet the Dolls.
-On the way back home and overnight Jaime, Ewa, Chelsea, Sandra, Melissa S., Mariela, Natascha and Jasmin all get sick, while a now cured Anjelia rehearses with Anastacia.
+On the way back home and overnight Jaime, Ewa, Chelsea, Sandra, Melissa S., Mariela, Natascha and Jasmin all get sick, while a now-cured Anjelia rehearses with Anastacia.

-On their performance, despite being sick, the girls wow the judges and Nicole Scherzinger except for the group who performed I Don't Need a Man.
+On their performance, despite being sick, the girls wow the judges and Nicole Scherzinger except for the group who performed "I Don't Need a Man".
 After deliberation, the nine finalists are called.